cloudfoundry-attic/v1-dummy-broker-release/README.md

 If you followed the instructions for bosh-lite above your manifest is `v1-dummy-broker-release/bosh-lite/manifests/v1-dummy-broker-mydevenv.yml`.
 The `make_manifest` script should have already set the deployment to this manifest, so you just have to run:

     $ bosh deploy

+### Create a service auth token
+In order to create/delete instances of a service, the cloud controller must have the auth token of the service.
+In our case, the gateway was deployed with the auth token as part of its configuration: look in the `service_auth_tokens.dummy_test` section of `gateway_config.yml.erb`.

+Before you can create the auth token, you have to log in as an admin.

+When you're ready, create the record of that token in the cloud controller with the following command:

+    cf create-service-auth-token v1-test pivotal-software <the token>